-Chiropractor Andrew Hunter DC, from the very start of his Chiropractic career, wished to become expert in methods of Soft-Tissue Release as well as in the low-force adjustments used in the McTimoney Chiropractic Technique.
+Chiropractor Andrew Hunter, from the very start of his Chiropractic career, wished to become expert in methods of Soft-Tissue Release as well as in the low-force adjustments used in the McTimoney Chiropractic Technique.
 He was fortunate in that the pre-eminent Osteopath and author, Leon Chaitow (assisted by Mark Gray) was in those days Senior Lecturer at the University of Westminster.

 Leon Chaitow was a leading figure in the professional popularisation of the revolution in Osteopathic techniques away from high velocity, low amplitude thrusts (HVLT) towards more direct treatment of the soft-tissue component.
 Leon Chaitow is the author of over fifty books and become an internationally well-known lecturer.
 So, simultaneously, while still studying at the McTimoney College of Chiropractic, Chiropractor Andrew Hunter was able at Westminster to study directly with Leon Chaitow.

 One of the highlights of this training was Chiropractor Andrew Hunter’s introduction by Leon Chaitow to the work of Professor Dr. Vladimir Janda (1928-2002).
 Based in Prague, Janda was trained as a neurologist and became interested in manual medicine, focusing on movements rather than individual muscles.

 He described the “Upper and Lower Cross” syndromes.
 In the lower cross syndrome, the major hip flexor, the psoas, is tight which will have the effect of making it difficult for its antagonist, the gluteus maximus, to contract.
 Janda also favoured sensorimotor training over strength training.
 Janda was the major influence on the thinking of Chaitow.